rbvegas/StatiCSharp/README.md

 *sections*: Sites that contain items e.g. articles in a specifig field.
 *items*: The sites that are part of a section.

-Add some content to your website by adding your markdown files to the `content` folder:
+Add some content to your website by adding your markdown files to the `content` folder.
+Check out the [documentation](/Documentation) for a [template file](/Documenation/HowTo/content-template.md)template file:

 ```bash
 ├── myWebsite